rohithravin/MachineLearningWithWatsonAndDB2/README.md

 This will redirect you to the asset page for this project, and you should see your new Db2 connection as one of the assets.

-Now that we have our database connected to our project, we need to also connect our data that is stored in the database to the project as well.
+Now that we have our database connected to our project, we need to also connect our data that is stored in our database to the project as well.

 * On the top of the project homepage, select `Add to project` and then click `Connected data`.
 * Select `Select Source`.